Piecewise linear approximation for the dynamical $\Phi^4_3$ model: Introduction

 \section{Introduction}

-In this paper we consider a Wong-Zakai approximation (c.f.
-[WZ65a,WZ65b]) in the case of the dynamical $\Phi^4_3$ model driven by space-time white noise on $\mathbb{T}^3$:
+In this paper we construct a piecewise linear approximation of the dynamical $\Phi^4_3$ model driven by space-time white noise on $\mathbb{T}^3$:

-Here $W$ is a cylindrical Wiener process.
-This model is an important model in the stochastic quantisation of Euclidean quantum field theory ( see [GJ87] and the reference therein).
-It is considered as a universal model for phase coexistence near the critical point [GLP99].
+This can be considered as a Wong-Zakai approximation (c.f.
+[WZ65a,WZ65b]) for additive noise in this case.
+Here $W$ is a two-sided cylindrical Wiener process on $L^2(\mathbb{T}^3)$.
+Formally, if we define $\xi$ by $\int\phi(t,x)\xi(dt,$ $dx)=\int\langle\phi,dW(s)\rangle$ for $\phi\in L^2(\mathbb{R}\times \mathbb{T}^3)$, then $\xi$ is periodic space-time white noise.
+This model is also known as the stochastic quantisation of Euclidean quantum field theory ( see [GJ87] and the reference therein).
+It is also considered as a universal model for phase coexistence near the critical point (see [GLP99]).
 In two spatial dimensions, this problem was previously treated in [AR91] and [DD03].
 In three spatial dimensions this equation (1.1) is ill-posed and the main difficulty in this case is that $W$ and hence $\Phi$ are so singular that the non-linear term is not well-defined in the classical sense.
-It was a long-standing open problem to give a meaning to this equation in three dimensional case.
+It was a long-standing open problem to give a meaning to this equation in the three dimensional case.

 A breakthrough result was achieved recently by Martin Hairer in [Hai14], where he introduced a theory of regularity structures and gave a meaning to this equation (1.1) successfully.
-Also by using the paracontrolled distribution proposed by Gubinelli, Imkeller and Perkowski in [GIP13] existence and uniqueness of local solutions to (1.1) has been obtained in [CC13].
-Recently, these two approaches have been successful in giving a meaning to a lot of ill-posed stochastic PDEs like the Kardar-Parisi-Zhang (KPZ) equation ([KPZ86], [BG97], [Hai13]), the dynamical $\Phi_3^4$ model ([Hai14], [CC13]), the Navier-Stokes equation driven by space-time white noise ([ZZ14a], [ZZ14b]) and so on (see [HP14] for more interesting examples).
-From a “philosophical” perspective, the theory of regularity structures and the paracontrolled distribution are inspired by the theory of controlled rough paths [Lyo98], [Gub04].
+Also by using the paracontrolled distribution method proposed by Gubinelli, Imkeller and Perkowski in [GIP13] existence and uniqueness of local solutions to (1.1) has been obtained in [CC13].
+Recently, these two approaches have been successful in giving a meaning to a lot of ill-posed stochastic PDEs like the Kardar-Parisi-Zhang (KPZ) equation ([KPZ86], [BG97], [Hai13]), the dynamical $\Phi_3^4$ model ([Hai14], [CC13]), the Navier-Stokes equation driven by space-time white noise ([ZZ14], [ZZ15]), the dynamical sine-Gordon equation ([HS14]) and so on (see [HP14] for more interesting examples).
+From a “philosophical” perspective, the theory of regularity structures and the paracontrolled distribution are inspired by the theory of controlled rough paths (see [Lyo98], [Gub04]).
 The main difference is that the regularity structure theory considers the problem locally, while the paracontrolled distribution method is a global approach using Fourier analysis.